How Can You Protect Yourself From COVID-19 If You Don’t Have Water To Drink?

 WHAT EXACTLY IS BEING DONE?

 In partnership with To.org and in collaboration with Alight and local refugee leaders, we are working specifically in the Nakivale refugee settlement, where we are activating training initiatives and public health campaigns to empower the people that live there with knowledge about the virus.
 We are also investing in small business enterprises to produce and distribute crucial supplies.
-For example, female entrepreneurs are making masks and bar soap, which can be used for washing hands and cleaning clothes, while construction groups are building industrial quality hands-free washing stations with local materials and labour.
-This allows those who can’t stay at home to protect themselves and feel as safe as possible during these troubled times.
+For example, female entrepreneurs are making masks, while construction groups are building industrial quality hands-free washing stations with local materials and labour.
+Opportunigee is a group of female refugees who are making and distributing soap amongst the community there - regular hand-washing is one of the most simple and cost-effective ways to control COVID-19.
+These measures allow those who can’t stay at home to protect themselves and feel as safe as possible during these troubled times.

 Right now it’s important that we act fast - together.We need your help to raise vital funds to support the COVID-19 response.